-We call a sustainable atmosphere one where oxygen and carbon dioxide (C02) are in balance with each other - and with nitrogen and trace gases - where these gases are replenished naturally, so they continue to fuel life on earth long term.
+A sustainable atmosphere is one where oxygen and carbon dioxide (C02) are in balance with each other—and with nitrogen and trace gases—where these gases are replenished naturally, so they continue to fuel life on earth long term.

 The balance on the plant side is maintained by a process called photosynthesis.
-This article explores the nature of air and the process of photosynthesis.
+This article explores that process.

 The atmosphere of the earth is made up of layers of slightly different component mixtures of air.
 The layers serve to protect us from the elements of space, to balance the temperature of the earth and, in its closest layer, provide living things with gases we need to survive.

 The graph at the right shows the basic composition of the air we breathe - from the layer that lies closest to the surface of the earth - the troposphere.
 There are five main gases, supported by several trace components of other gases.
 The main one, by far, is nitrogen.
 78% of the air is nitrogen.
 Only 21% is oxygen.
 Argon comes next at 0.93%, then CO2 at .04%.
 Water vapor is the other main component (0.25%).

 When we breathe, we take in all of these components, extract some of the oxygen to use, add some carbon dioxide we don't need, and breathe it out.
 So the air we breathe out is the same as what we breathed in, but with less oxygen and more carbon dioxide.